 The Authority continues to provide numerous services to its member jurisdictions where the individual member jurisdiction reimburses the Authority.
 For example, household hazardous waste collection events, recycling coordinator services, environmental compliance service, labor and equipment use.

-Phase IV Landfill Cell Construction
+Phase IV Landfill Cell

-Phase IV landfill cell construction was completed in the fall of 2016.
+Phase IV landfill cell was completed in the fall of 2016 and is currently in use.
 It is estimated that Phase IV and future Phase V will provide regional landfill capacity through 2030.